 Mayer said the past year alone had seen the concept of purposeful business move “to the mainstream from the slipstream”.

-“So, it suddenly became very much a focus of business, of business leaders, of investors and society at large, as to what business should be doing,” said Prof Mayer.
+“So, it suddenly became very much a focus of business, of business leaders, of investors and society at large, as to what business should be doing,” said Mayer.
 “The effect of the pandemic has been only to intensify that significance, and relevance of corporate purpose.”